AxisCommunications/backstage-plugins/plugins/readme/README.md

 )
 ```

-To use `ReadmeCard` in a seperate page with full height":
+To use `ReadmeCard` in a seperate page with full height:

 ```tsx
 import { ReadmeCard } from '@axis-backstage/plugin-readme';